Claude Code plugin · v0.2.1

 user-prompt-submit

 A new prompt begins a new turn.
-Wipes the per-turn state so edits from the last turn don't leak into this turn's freshness check.
+Wipes the per-turn state so edits from the last turn don't leak into this turn's freshness check, then re-injects the freshly regenerated index (skipped when the notebook is empty) so every message sees notes written earlier this session.

 fires: UserPromptSubmit · matcher: all